-Lynchburg Glass Corporation probably did not actually produce glass until the fall of 1923.
+Lynchburg Glass Corporation apparently did not actually produce glass until the fall of 1923.
 They made almost entirely glass insulators, as well as some fruit jars.
-The LGC lasted for a relatively short length of time: approximately 44 months of actual production, all within the 1923-1925 timeframe.
+The LGC lasted for a relatively short length of time: approximately 44 months of actual production, all within the 1923-1925 time frame.
 Recurrent production problems led to several stops and starts during that period.
-Over four million insulatorss were produced (a rather miniscule number in comparison to the output of insulator manufacturing “giants” like Hemingray and Brookfield), yet they were quite widely distributed throughout the United States.
+Over four million insulators were produced (a rather miniscule number in comparison to the output of insulator manufacturing “giants” like Hemingray and Brookfield), yet they were quite widely distributed throughout the United States.

 The most commonly encountered Lynchburg insulator styles are CD 162 (No. 36), CD 106 (No. 9) , CD 164 (No. 38 / 38-20) and CD 154 (No. 44).